+I have been involved with the Academy for Spiritual Formation for several years.
+I have been a participant in several five-day academies, the Texas Two-Year Academy and have served as the Retreat Leader for the Five Day North Texas for the past 9 years.
 The Academy has played a major role in my spiritual formation as a pastor and District Superintendent.
-The worship, silence, learning sessions and the participation in covenant groups shaped my awareness of the need for a rule of life through the spiritual practices.
+The worship, silence, learning sessions and participation in listening circles shaped my awareness of the need for a rule of life through the spiritual practices.
 I have a strong interest in being available to assist pastors and local churches in assessing and responding to their spiritual life.
 In retirement, I enjoy personal and leadership consultation, team building, and missional visioning and discernment.
 I also have a very strong interest in the education I am receiving with Judy as we have the fun of playing with our three toddler grandchildren. email@example.com

-Judy Holloway - Worship
+Judy Holloway - Worship Leader

-Kristin Warthen - Registrar
+Kristin Warthen - Listening Circle Coordinator

 I count myself blessed to live in pursuit of my passion: serving God and teaching others in new and creative ways.
 Currently, I serve as the Pastor for Marriage and Family Ministries at White's Chapel United Methodist Church.
 As an avid reader and lover of pop culture, I find myself fascinated by the ways in which art and life imitate and reflect one another.
 When I am not listening to a podcast, reading a book, or watching a movie, I am probably talking about observations from podcasts, books, and movies.
 I married my high school sweetheart, Joshua, fresh out of high school, and together, we are journeying through parenthood with our two caring and witty daughters who often teach us more than we teach them.
 As a graduate of Brite Divinity School, I also spend time exploring creative ways that Christians can seek justice and bring hope in a world craving both. firstname.lastname@example.org

-I am a Kansas farm girl with a deep love for all of God's creation.
+I am a Kansas farm girl with a deep love for all God's creation.
 I earned a Bachelor of Music degree at Bethany College in Lindsborg, Kansas.
 I met and married my husband, Jody Lindh and we got to Dallas as soon as we could.
 The season of my first career as an Elementary Music teacher came to its conclusion at the Women's Walk to Emmaus # 4 at Lake Sharon where I experienced God calling me into full-time ministry.
 I have been honored to serve many Walks from that time until now.
 Since music and singing fill my soul and give me a language to fully praise God with joy, I earned a Master of Music degree from Texas Women's University during my 20 years of teaching music.
 I then turned toward preparing for this call to ministry.
-I earned a Master of Divinity from Brite Divinty School at Texas Christian University.
+I earned a Master of Divinity from Brite Divinity School at Texas Christian University.
 In almost 20 years of serving several churches as Senior and Associate Pastor, and as Chaplain with two hospitals, I discovered the core of my call is to pastoral care and counseling.
 I am retired and serving part time at First United Methodist Church in Dallas as their Pastoral Care minister.
 Attending the Academy Retreats for many years is my go-to place to replenish my dry soul.
 The presenters feed my mind with new and stimulating thoughts to ponder.
 The wonderful conversations with participants and the peaceful lake and walking trails brings me closer to the Holy Spirit's goading and leading me deeper into God's plan for my life.

 Jerry Roberson - Hospitality

-Katie Newkirk - Book Table
+Katie Newkirk - Registrar

 While serving sack lunches to people who were homeless, God placed a desire on my heart that couldn’t be quieted.
 I was on a mission trip to Philadelphia, Pennsylvania at 12 years old when God first called me into ministry.
 I am grateful God has called me to this holy work, for it brings me so much joy serving Christ in and through the church.
 I received my undergraduate degree in Religion and Social Work from Texas Christian University and my Masters of Divinity from SMU Perkins School of Theology.
-I am an ordained elder, and I currently serve as the Associate Pastor at First United Methodist Church of Colleyville.
+I am an ordained elder, and currently serve as the Associate Pastor at First United Methodist Church of Colleyville.
 I enjoy date nights with my wonderful husband Christopher, running, and reading books.
 I first attended the Academy at a time when I was running close to empty from constantly pouring out in ministry, and my experience at the Academy filled my soul until it overflowed.
 The rhythm of the Academy and its focus on silence, worship, and community refreshes my spirit and makes me more aware of God’s presence in my everyday life. firstname.lastname@example.org